abarisain/easy_web_view/README.md

 # easy_web_view

-Easy Web Views in Flutter on Web, Mobile and Desktop\*!
+Simple Web Views in Flutter on Web, Mobile and Desktop\*!

 - Supports HTML Content or a Single Element
 - Supports Markdown Source